Protests of 1968: Social movements

 Dramatic events of the year in the Soviet Bloc revealed that the radical leftist movement was ambivalent about its relationship to communism.
-The 2–3 June 1968 student demonstrations in Belgrade, the capital of Yugoslavia, were the first mass protest in the country after the Second World War.
-The authorities suppressed the protest, while President Josip Broz Tito had the protests gradually cease by giving in to some of the students’ demands.
+The 2–3 June 1968 student demonstrations in Yugoslavia, were the first mass protest in the country after the Second World War.
+The authorities suppressed the protest, while President Josip Broz Tito had the protests gradually cease by giving in to some of the students' demands.
 Protests also broke out in other capitals of Yugoslav republics—Sarajevo, Zagreb, and Ljubljana—but they were smaller and shorter than in Belgrade.

 In 1968, Czechoslovakia underwent a process known as the Prague Spring.
-In the August 1968 Soviet invasion of Czechoslovakia, Czechoslovakian citizens responded to the attack on their sovereignty with passive resistance.
+In August 1968 during the Warsaw Pact invasion of Czechoslovakia, Czechoslovakian citizens responded to the attack on their sovereignty with passive resistance.
 Soviet troops were frustrated as street signs were painted over, their water supplies mysteriously shut off, and buildings decorated with flowers, flags, and slogans like, "An elephant cannot swallow a hedgehog."
 Passers-by painted swastikas on the sides of Soviet tanks.
 Road signs in the country-side were over-painted to read, in Russian script, "Москва" (Moscow), as hints for the Soviet troops to leave the country.

 On 25 August 1968 eight Russian citizens staged a demonstration on Moscow's Red Square to protest the Soviet invasion of Czechoslovakia.
 After about five minutes, the demonstrators were beaten up and transferred to a police station.
 Seven of them received harsh sentences up to several years in prison.

 Protests

 The protests that raged throughout 1968 included a large number of workers, students, and poor people facing increasingly violent state repression all around the world.
 Liberation from state repression itself was the most common current in all protests listed below.
 These refracted into a variety of social causes that reverberated with each other: in the United States alone, for example, protests for civil rights, against nuclear weapons and in opposition to the Vietnam War, and for women's liberation all came together during this year.
 Television, so influential in forming the political identity of this generation, became the tool of choice for the revolutionaries.
 They fought their battles not just on streets and college campuses, but also on the television screen with media coverage.

-As the waves of protests of the 1960s intensified to a new high in 1968, repressive governments through widespread police crack downs, shootings, executions and even massacres marked social conflicts in Mexico, Brazil, Spain, Poland, Czechoslovakia, and China.
+As the waves of protests of the 1960s intensified to a new high in 1968, repressive governments through widespread police crackdowns, shootings, executions, and even massacres marked social conflicts in Mexico, Brazil, Spain, Poland, Czechoslovakia, and China.
 In West Berlin, Rome, London, Paris, Italy, many American cities, and Argentina, labor unions and students played major roles and also suffered political repression.